-From the dashboard interface, the different site details are accessible.
+From the Sites page the different site details are accessible.
 Click on the button « Navigate to a building » and type the first letters from the site in order to see a list popping-up.
 One can choose a building from the list.

 It is possible to create a specific dashboard for each site.
 It will be visible on the level of each individual site.